RecordsKeeper/multichain/docs/source/assets.rst

     print result['id']              #prints assets issued quantity
     print result['qty']             #prints assets issued transaction id

-It will return all the assets, the count of the assets, issued quantity of assets and issued transaction id of the asset on the RecordsKeeper Blockchain.
+It will return all the assets, the count of the assets, issued quantity of the assets and issued transaction id of the assets on the RecordsKeeper Blockchain.